RCSI Bahrain

-The Royal College of Surgeons in Ireland - Bahrain (RCSI Bahrain) formerly known as the Royal College of Surgeons in Ireland - Medical University of Bahrain (RCSI-MUB; Irish: Coláiste Ríoga na Máinleá in Éirinn) is a constituent university of the Royal College of Surgeons in Ireland, which was established in 1784.
+The Royal College of Surgeons in Ireland - Bahrain (RCSI Bahrain), formerly known as RCSI - Medical University of Bahrain, is a constituent medical school of the Royal College of Surgeons in Ireland, located in Busaiteen, Bahrain.
+It was established in 2004.
 Like its Dublin counterpart situated on St. Stephen's Green, RCSI Bahrain is a not-for-profit health sciences institution focused on education and research.
 The university incorporates schools of medicine, nursing, and postgraduate studies and research, and thus provides both undergraduate and postgraduate levels of education and research activities in a number of healthcare fields.

 History

-RCSI was founded in 1784 by Royal Charter of King George III of Great Britain and Ireland.
+RCSI was founded in 1784 by royal charter of King George III of Great Britain and Ireland.
 The college was established to educate surgeons as surgeons were trained separately from physicians.
 A supplemental charter was granted by Queen Victoria in 1844, dividing medical graduates into Licentiates and Fellows.
 In 1886, the training of physicians and surgeons merged, and the college established a Medical School.

 The relations between RCSI and Bahrain date back to the 1970s in the form of first aid training courses and setting examinations.
 The establishment of the university in Bahrain was part of a greater €60−70 million 10−year development plan, which was officially launched in September 2003.
 RCSI believes its “collaborations across the globe” fulfill its 200-year mission of “teaching, discovery and engagement.”

 The university was formally opened on 4 May 2004 by the Prime Minister of Bahrain, Khalifa bin Salman Al Khalifa and Ireland's Prime Minister, Bertie Ahern, with the first batch of medical students being admitted in October of the same year.
 In 2006, the college opened its doors for nursing students and established the School of Postgraduate Studies.
 Soon after, the campus moved from the Seef district of Manama to its current 15,750m2 campus in Busaiteen.

-The College Crest
+College crest

-The Arms of the college is an eagle, preying on a serpent which is an emblem of disease.
+The arms of the college is an eagle, preying on a serpent which is an emblem of disease.
 The supporters are Irish elks, with chaplets of shamrocks around their necks.
 Over the helmet is conventional drapery, called the Mantling, and derived from a head-covering worn by knights in armour for protection against the sun's heat.
 The shield is decorated with two fleams of lancets, a satire cross, a hand and a crowned harp; the latter was taken from Arms granted in 1645 to the Dublin Guild of Barber-Surgeons.
 The motto Consilio Manuque denotes the wisdom and manual skill required of a surgeon.